rachelesmee/website/foss4gukonline2020/programme.md

-The programme below is divided into five themes, running in three paralllel streams.
-If you have registered, you will be sent links for all streams, and you can jump in an out as you wish.
+The programme is divided into seven themes, running in three parallel streams.
+If you have registered, you will in due course be sent links for all streams, and you can jump in an out as you wish. _The programme may still change - so please check nearer the time for any updates_.

-The themes are as follows:
+The themes are:
 * 🗃️ Metadata: Discussing the data about data
 * 🏛️ Platform: Infrastructure associated with data and analytics
 * 🗺️ Mapping: Core GIS stuff about space and place